5 April 2024

 significantly damaged areas, liberating this timeless masterpiece from its storage crate.”

-The restored window now graces the wall of the Flag Hall of the Castle.
-I can be admired on daily guided tours of the castle where visitors get to connect with its poignant history.
+The restored window now graces the wall of the Flag Hall of the Castle and can be admired on daily guided tours of the castle where visitors get to connect with its poignant history.

 Historical Significance